fati-ma/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary

 This dataset contains data about personal information for clients of a bank.
-We seek to predict how likely the client will subscribe for a deposit.
+We seek to predict how likely the client will subscribe for a deposit, and the problem is a classifiction problem.
+The model with best performance was VotingEnsemble with accuracy of 0.9168.

 ## Scikit-learn Pipeline